Welcome to Mr. Tyler Hollow’s class!

 Thursday – Bell Ringer, Notes on Metrics, Metric Mania (Notebook Check)

 Friday – Metric Measuring Lab

 Students have an opportunity to participate at Science Circus this year.
 Science Circus attracts a thousand people each year to Helena High and students showcase amazing Science Phenomenon.
 Earth Science students can develop their own project or assist in other for extra credit.
 See material for more information.

-Students will apply the Metric System and Measuring to investigate scientific questions through experimental design.
+Students will engage in Science and Engineering Practices so they think like scientists and work like scientists.
+Student will apply the Metric System and Measuring to investigate scientific questions through experimental design.

 Students will study ocean floor features by developing and using models.
 Students will dive into three different types of ocean currents and learn about the effects of El Nino and climate changes effect on density currents.